List of Philippine Asian Games medalists

 The Philippines has produced 67 gold, 114 silver and 229 bronze medals in the Asian Games since 1951.
 The Asian Games is a multi-nation, multi sports event held every four years and is the most prestigious games in Asia next to the Olympics.
 This is a list of all Philippine Asian Games medalists, classified per sport.
-The next he Asian Games will be in China from 10 to 25 September 2022.
+The next Asian Games will be in China from 10 to 25 September 2022.

-Philippine Asian Games Medalists 1951-2018
+Philippine Asian Games medalists (1951–2018)

 Archery

 Archery made its début at the Asian Games in Bangkok, Thailand, in 1978, and has stayed on the program ever since.
 Compound archery competitions were added in 2014.